 This will ensure that action is taken and communicated to the affected province or area.
-The Head of Communication in the province needs to ensure that feedback from provincial departments, national departments and all other responsible entities is communicated to the affected communities.
+The HoC in the province needs to ensure that feedback from provincial departments, national departments and all other responsible entities is communicated to the affected communities.
 Together with other documentation and plans, all research material and notes must be filed and used during the assessment and closure of the project for that particular public participation event.

-10.4.
-The GCIS' regional distribution network
+12.4.
+The GCIS' distribution network

-The GCIS has established more than 4 000 distribution points across the country.
+The GCIS has established more than distribution points across the country.
 These points may be utilised by departments for the distribution of their communication products and dissemination of messages.
 Each of the nine GCIS provincial offices has an information resource centre (IRC) where material can be sent for distribution.